 Transfer of individual client matters, where permitted, is governed by rule 2-200.
 Payment of a fee to a non-lawyer broker for arranging the sale or purchase of a law practice is governed by rule 1-320.
 (Amended by order of Supreme Court, operative September 14, 1992.)

-Rule 2-400 Prohibited Discriminatory Conduct in a Law Practice governmental legal departments, and other entities which employ members to practice law;
+Rule 2-400 Prohibited Discriminatory Conduct in a Law Practice

 - (A) For purposes of this rule: - (1) "law practice" includes sole practices, law partnerships, law corporations, corporate and